-- Make sure the flag sits firmly upright and is not leaning.
+- Make sure the flag sits firmly upright and is not leaning or touching anything.

 Fly your flag sunrise to sunset, especially on holidays such as Flag Day (June 14) and Independence Day (July 4).
-The American flag may be flown in inclement weather as long as it is made of all-weather material.
-The National Flag Foundation recommends illuminating the flag if flown at night.
+Due to the Flag Code, you may display your flag 24 hours with proper illumination during dark hours.
+The American flag may be flown in inclement weather as long as it is made of all-weather material, such as nylon or any other non-absorbent material.

 The flag may be hung vertically on a wall, window, roof eave, or any other structural overhang.
 The Union (blue) should always be to the observer’s upper left.
 No part of the flag should ever touch the ground.
 Position the flag high enough to keep it out of the reach of young children, who may not know how to honor and respect the flag.